 This is a place where you can admire St Petersburg from above.
 Pay attention to the geometry of the buildings of this area: the labyrinth of walls and yards looks very complicated.
 Besides, you’ll notice the domes of the churches and even the Lakhta Сentre, the highest skyscraper in Europe.

 15. Go Book Shopping In The Singer House

-Singer House is the name of the multistorey bookstore in St. Petersburg’s downtown.
-Go there if you want to buy books about St. Petersburg and guidebooks.
+Singer House is the name of the multistorey bookstore in St Petersburg’s historical centre.
+Go there if you want to buy books about St Petersburg and guidebooks.
 They are available in many foreign languages.
 Moreover, Singer House offers a variety of cool postcards and pretty souvenirs: mugs, bags, calendars, notebooks, etc.

 Hush-hush!
 There’s a cool coffee shop on the 1st floor of the store.
 Its main feature is the charming view on the Kazan Cathedral and Nevsky Prospect.

 16. Listen To Street Musicians On The Palace Square

 The Palace Square is the main square of St Petersburg.
 It attracts tourists but locals like to visit it too.

 Local musicians often come to Palace Square to perform for this diverse audience.
 These are not official concerts and there’s no concert schedule.
 But if you’re passing by and noticing someone playing the guitar, make a stop and enjoy the music.

 While in St Petersburg, you’ll certainly cross the bridges multiple times.
 However, you can pass UNDER one of the bridges without taking a boat.
 Tempting?